-Of course, we will be af-fected by the circumstances that form the backdrop of our lives.
+Of course, we will be affected by the circumstances that form the backdrop of our lives.
 They will carve grooves into our hearts that will always be part of our experience.
 But those circumstances, horrendous as they may be, do not have the power to control the outcome of our lives.
-Our only hope lies in realizing that we do have a choice about how we respond to life's circumstances.

 As long as we believe that our happiness and well-being are determined by what happens to us, we will always be victims, because so much of what happens to us is beyond our control.
 There's no possibility of hope in that perspective-we can never be different, never be whole, never be free.
-To greater or lesser degrees (depending on how we have been treated or mistreated) when we place our identity in victimhood, we will always think of ourselves as damaged goods, destined to be dysfunctional people in a dysfunctional world.
+To greater or lesser degrees (depending on how we have been treated or mistreated) we will always be damaged goods, destined to be dysfunctional people in a dysfunctional world.